igrishaev/pg2/README.md

                            :decode set}}})]}))
 ~~~

-The `object-mapper` function accepts even more options which we skip for now.
+The `object-mapper` function accepts even more options but we skip them for now.

-Now that you have a mapper, pass it into the config for connection:
+Now that you have a mapper, pass it into a config:

 ~~~clojure
 (def config